kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Incremental Compilation Is What Makes the Trade Practical
+## Incremental Compilation Is What Makes the Trade Practical { #incremental-compilation-is }

 Compile-time generation would be much less attractive if every tiny source edit forced regeneration of the whole application.